 “In creating what was to become known as the bellini cocktail in 1948, my father was … inspired by a painter… The 15th century Venetian painter Giovanni Bellini was often mentioned at home.
 I had no idea at the time that the pink glow my father had so admired in one of Bellini’s paintings would be the inspiration for his famous cocktail.”

-Now that we are done with 15 foods (and drinks) you must try in Venice, here’s one you probably shouldn’t eat…
+Now that we are done with all the foods (and drinks) you must try in Venice, here’s one you probably shouldn’t eat…

-The One Food You Shouldn’t Eat in Venice — Pizza
+The One Food You Shouldn’t Eat in Venice (but I Did Anyways)

-This is something every guide on Venice will warn you about — do not order pizza.
+Every guide on what to eat in Venice will warn you: do not order pizza.
 The reason is quite simple.
-Traditional Italian pizza must be cooked in a wood-fired oven.
+Traditional Italian pizza must be prepared in a wood-fired oven.
 In Venice, wood-fired ovens were prohibited due to fire safety concerns.

 The key here is to know the right places.
 I did some research and found two places that are recommended by locals for good pizza.
 It might not have been on the level of Napoli pizza, but it was honestly good.
-If you are wondering where to get it, stay tuned for my next post!
+If you are wondering where to get it, check out this post with all the restaurants I loved in Venice!

 A Few More Ideas On What to Eat in Venice